photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 make it to America until three AM in the morning.
 The airport is deserted, and the exhausted family, with their father in the lead, makes their way to the exit.
-Eventually, they come to an escalator, with the sign reading, MUST CARRY DOGS ON ESCALATOR.
-The dad sighs and exclaims Oh great, where are we gonna find a dog at this hour?!
+Eventually, they come to an escalator, with the sign reading, “MUST CARRY DOGS ON ESCALATOR”.
+The dad sighs and exclaims “Oh great, where are we gonna find a dog at this hour?!”

 Wheelchair {#wheelchair .unnumbered}
 ----------

-A wife says to her husband, I don’t like you pushing me around all the time and talking behind my back!
+A wife says to her husband, “I don’t like you pushing me around all the time and talking behind my back!”

-Her husband says, Well, what do you expect?!
-You’re in a wheelchair!.
+Her husband says, “Well, what do you expect?!
+You’re in a wheelchair!”.

 Working in the Field {#working-in-the-field .unnumbered}
 --------------------